timescale/docs/migrate/live-migration.md

 seamlessly with only a few minutes downtime.

-[Live-migration][live-migration-docker-image] is an end-to-end solution that copies the database schema and data to your target Timescale Cloud service, then replicates updates in your source database to the target service in real-time. live-migration uses the Postgres logical replication functionality and leverages [pgcopydb].
+[Live-migration][live-migration-docker-image] is an end-to-end solution that copies the database schema and data to your target Timescale Cloud service, then replicates the database activity in your source database to the target service in real-time.
+Live-migration uses the Postgres logical decoding functionality and leverages [pgcopydb].

 Best practice is to use live-migration when: